MPetovick/SHUMZU/README.md

 ---
 ### Conclusion

 **SHUMZU** is a powerful and versatile tool that combines compression, encryption and QR codes to offer a secure and efficient solution for data storage and transmission.
 Its potential is broad, from personal applications to professional and business uses.
-For the user, SHUMZU represents an innovative way to protect and manage confidential information, guaranteeing security, integrity and portability.
+For the user,represents an innovative way to protect and manage confidential information, guaranteeing security, integrity and portability.

 ---
 ### Exemples